Ringtones for Mobile Phones: MIDI is your best friend

 Of course, in a not so far future, they will use Wav, MP3s, or whatever to allow (what Nokia calls) “natural sounds”.

-But, in the mean time, you – at least me – have to deal with the phones Joe and Joette Public have available, which means using MIDI.
+But, in the meantime, you – at least me – have to deal with the phones Joe and Joette Public have available, which means using MIDI.
 A rough estimation would be 80 percent of “old” monophonic phones, 20% of polyphonic phones, from which at least 10% should be MIDI based Nokia’s.

 An Example In Real Life

-If you’re curious to see how an indie musician can create (and distribute) his own ringtones, and to see what some of the different formats look like, feel free to browse the ringtones page on my web site: Didier et les Ombres ringtones.
+If you’re curious to see how an indie musician can create (and distribute) his own ringtones, and to see what some of the different formats look like, feel free to browse the ringtones page on my website: Didier et les Ombres ringtones.

 All the files on my site are based on the tools and techniques described in this article.

-The way the things are going, the ringtones market could quickly become more important than the music industry, and there’s no reason the indies should be left behind.
+The way things are going, the ringtones market could quickly become more important than the music industry, and there’s no reason the indies should be left behind.

 Discuss this article in our Music Forum.

-About Didier Briel
+• Didier Briel

 Didier is a singer / songwriter based in France.